 Photos Are Dicey — You most likely are not using a small part of someone’s image or photo like you might with text excerpts.
 If copying a photo you are likely using the entire original work.
 Because of this you are more than likely violating copyright when taking an image from the web and using it on your blog without permission.

 There are also several services and bureaus built for paying to use photos, so proving that you are costing someone else money becomes pretty easy.

 Here are the best options you have for using photos that will not get you into copyright trouble:

-- Use the creative commons search functions on Google Image Search and Flickr search
+- Use the creative commons search functions on Google Image Search

 - Use your own original images